Andrew Clapham: Work

 In 2015, Clapham was among two international lawyers whose legal opinion Amnesty International commissioned to reach the conclusion that the United Kingdom was breaching the law by allowing the sales of weapons to Saudi Arabia despite knowing about their use to bomb civilians.

 In 2017, he was appointed to serve as a member of the U.N.
 Commission on Human Rights in South Sudan, charged with monitoring and assessing the human rights situation in the country.
-He advises the government of Ukraine as part of a group of lawyers investigating war crimes committed during the war with Russia.
+He advises the government of Ukraine as part of the Task Force on Accountability for Crimes Committed in Ukraine, a group of lawyers investigating war crimes committed during the war with Russia.